 There are a lot of test data generator tools available in the market that analyze the column characteristics and user definitions in the database and based on these, they generate realistic test data for you.
 Few of the good examples of the tools that generate data for database testing are DTM Data Generator, SQL Data Generator and mockaroo.

 2. Practically valid: This is similar to realistic but not the same.
 This property is more related to the business logic of AUT e.g. value 60 is realistic in age field but practically invalid for a candidate of Graduation or even Masters Programs.
 In this case, a valid range would be 18-25 years (this might be defined in requirements).

-3. Versatile to cover scenarios: There may be several subsequent conditions in a single scenario, so choose the data shrewdly to cover maximum aspects of a single scenario with minimum set of data, e.g. while creating test data for result module, do not only consider the case of regular students who are smoothly completing their program.
+3. Versatile to cover scenarios: There may be several subsequent conditions in a single scenario, so choose the data shrewdly to cover maximum aspects of a single scenario with the minimum set of data, e.g. while creating test data for result module, do not only consider the case of regular students who are smoothly completing their program.
 Give attention to the students who are repeating the same course and belong to different semesters or even different programs.
-The data set may look like this:
+The dataset may look like this:

 There might be several other interesting and tricky sub-conditions.
-E.g. the limitation of years to complete a degree program, passing a prerequisite course for registering a course, maximum no. of courses a student may enroll in a single semester etc. etc. Make sure to cover all these scenarios wisely with finite set of data.
+E.g. the limitation of years to complete a degree program, passing a prerequisite course for registering a course, maximum no. of courses a student may enrol in a single semester etc. etc. Make sure to cover all these scenarios wisely with the finite set of data.

 Test data preparation techniques: